sameer9860/Blog-Project/README.md

    Go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to see the blog in action.

-## Usage

-* Register an account or log in to create and manage your blog posts.
-* Navigate through posts on the homepage.
-* Add comments if enabled.

-## Contributing

-Feel free to open issues or submit pull requests for improvements!

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the sameer9860 License.
 See the [LICENSE](LICENSE) file for details.